-One of the people who didn’t get that memo was Lifestyle Blogger Misty Kingma, who referenced “Formation” in a tweet, announcing that Beyonce had just dropped a “new weird song.”
+One of the people who didn’t get that memo was Lifestyle Blogger Misty Kingma.
+She referenced “Formation” in a tweet, announcing that Beyonce had just dropped a “new weird song.”
 Then there’s Roddy McCullough, a disgruntled tweeter who wrote, “Beyoncé can move her ass right out of my country.
 No room for her hate.”

 I like Roddy’s tweet the best because it drives my point home.
 Historically, when Black people speak out against injustice, practice self-determination, do for ourselves, love ourselves, and speak for ourselves, we become a threat.